-Some children with a genetic condition called Noonan syndrome can also have heart abnormalities.
+Some children with genetic conditions, such as Noonan syndrome, can also have heart abnormalities.

 Causes of heart defects

-In around eight out of 10 cases, the reason for the congenital heart defect is unknown.
+In around 8 out of 10 cases, the reason for the congenital heart defect is unknown.
 Some of the known causes of CHD include:

 - Genes – 20 per cent of cases have a genetic cause.